HuitingFENG/POSCO/README.md

     npm start
     cd ..

-- check the frontend's url on terminal, a type of html file means ok
+- check the frontend's url on terminal, and a type of html file displayed means ok
 ###

     curl http://localhost:3000/

-- check the backend's url on terminal, a list of questions means ok
+- check the backend's url on terminal, and a list of questions displayed means ok
 ###

     curl http://localhost:3001/api/questions